EqualExperts/dbt-unit-testing/README.md

 [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 **Warning**: 0.2.0 introduces breaking changes removing the mocking strategies.
+We recommend you to upgrade from 0.1.3.

 # More About Dbt Unit Testing
 ## Purpose

-Neither the ata tests or the schema tests are suitable to test the models logic, because the intention is to test the data that is flowing through the models.
-However, after coding a couple of models, we found the need to have unit tests for models, so we can test the model logic with mocked data.
+Neither the data tests nor the schema tests are suitable to test the models' logic because the intention is to test the data flowing through the models.
+However, after coding a couple of models, we found the need to have unit tests for models to test the model logic with mocked data.
 Also, the expected behaviour of unit tests consists of:
 - Ability to mock dependencies
-- Ability to run each test indepentently
+- Ability to run each test independently
 - Fast feedback loop
 - Good Test Feedback

 ## SQL First

-We believe using SQL for the tests is the best approach that we can take, with some help from Jinja macros.
-This could be detabable but we think by using SQL it requires less knowledge and a friendlier learning curve.
+We believe using SQL for the tests is the best approach we can take, with some help from Jinja macros.
+It could be debatable, but we think using SQL requires less knowledge and a friendlier learning curve.

 ## How

-We have a set of Jinja macros that allow you to define your mocks, and the test scenario.
-With your test definition, we generate a big SQL query which represents the test and we run the query against a dev environment.
+We have a set of Jinja macros that allow you to define your mocks and the test scenario.
+With your test definition, we generate a big SQL query representing the test and run the query against a dev environment.
 The tests can run in two different ways:
 - without any dependencies of artifacts (models, sources, snapshots).
-You don't need to have models or sources on the dev environment for testing purposes, it just uses the SQL Engine.
-However you need to mock all the dependencies and all the columns in tests.
+You don't need models or sources on the dev environment for testing; it just uses the SQL Engine.
+However, you must mock all the dependencies and all the columns in tests.
 - with dependencies of artifact definition (defined models, sources or snapshots).
 It means that we can use your model definition to make your test simpler.
-Eg: you have a model with 20 columns to mock, and you just want to mock one column, we can grab the missing columns from your model/source definition and save you the work.
-It also means that you need to have them refreshed to run the tests.
+For instance, if you have a model with 20 columns to mock and just want to mock one, we can grab the missing columns from your model/source definition and save you the work.
+You also need to have them refreshed to run the tests.

 Both strategies have pros and cons.
-We think you should use the tests without any dependencies, till you think it's unusable and hard to maintain.
+We think you should use the tests without any dependencies till you think it's unusable and hard to maintain.

 ## Main Features

 - Use mocked inputs on any model, source or snapshot
-- Define mock inputs with sql or if you prefer in a tabular format within the test
+- Define mock inputs with SQL or, if you prefer, in a tabular format within the test
 - Run tests without the need to run dbt and install the models into a database.
-- Focus the test on what’s important
+- Focus the test on what's important
 - Provide fast and valuable feedback
 - Write more than one test on a dbt test file